MyroStadler/ca2/README.md

 1. APP_ENV is now just a value that can be polled, it does not determine what env file is loaded.
 You switch between prod and dev by putting the prod values in your .env file.
 1. The test env is a special case.
 It is activated by the test runner's bootstrap switching .env file to .env.test.
 1. Makefile includes .env too, so the values can be used there.
+It meges .env.makefile.override over the top
-1. Makefile is for operating on the non-test environment.
+1. Makefile is for operating on the non-test environment by default.
+To switch the environment, use e.g.
+`make db_reset_test ENV_FILE=".env.test"`
 1. Makefile is for using on the host; it runs commands inside the containers, from the outside. (containers should not orchestrate)
 It should be coded with production safety in mind, i.e. refuse to do destructive actions if APP_ENV is not dev.
 1. Yarn (Facebook's version of npm) is used here to build CSS from SCSS with `make frontend`.